openeggbert.com | |

 Speedy Blupi (Dada Games): a game created and released by Daniel Roux in 2013 for the Windows Phone platform (finished)

-Open Eggbert: a free and open source recreation of the Speedy Blupi computer game (involves both the desktop and phone versions) (in progress)
+Open Eggbert: a revival of Speedy Blupi (Epsitec) computer game (in progress)

-- Multiple platforms are supported: Windows, Linux, MacOS, Android, Web (via GWT or TeaVM)
+- Multiple platforms are planned to be supported: Windows, Linux, MacOS, Android, Web (via Emscripten)

-- Used technologies: Java (programming language), LibGDX (game framework), Pixel (game framework), JXNA (game framework)
+- Used technologies: C++ (programming language), CNA (game library), SDL 3 (game library)

 - Current status: In development